Skip to main content

 • Length capped (sanitize_max_len, default 2000).

-This applies to platform reason strings, notice summaries, eval-case notes, and — critically — agent-authored rule text and rationale, since rules re-enter every future prompt.
-Two structural defenses back it up:
+This applies to platform reason strings, notice summaries, eval-case notes, host-supplied task_summary and scope descriptions, and — critically — repair-authored rule text and rationale, since rules re-enter every future run through the files the task agent reads.
+Three structural defenses back it up:

 Path safety

 Agents supply identifiers that become filenames.
-Notice ids and eval-case ids are validated as single safe path components ([A-Za-z0-9._-], no ..), so a crafted id like ../../state/score_history cannot escape the mailbox or eval-set directories to read, overwrite, or delete workspace files.
+Notice ids and eval-case ids are validated as single safe path components ([A-Za-z0-9._-], no ..), so a crafted id like ../../state/score_history cannot escape the mailbox or eval-set directories.
+Rule scopes are the same class of input, and now come from a model.
+A scope must be one safe path component ([a-z0-9][a-z0-9._-]{0,47}), and rules_scope_file() only ever resolves inside rules/.
+Two deliberate choices here:

 The restricted shell

-• Credential scoping — credential-shaped environment variables (*API_KEY*, *SECRET*, *TOKEN*, PANDAPROBE_*, …) are scrubbed from every subprocess and restored only for the allow-listed binaries.
-A jq or cat invocation never sees them.
+• Credential scoping — credential-shaped environment variables (*API_KEY*, *SECRET*, *TOKEN*, PANDAPROBE_*, …) are scrubbed from every subprocess and restored only for binaries that talk to the platform. cat, ls, and jq are allow-listed but never see them.

 • Workspace confinement — path arguments may not escape the workspace, including mid-path traversal (state/../../etc/passwd).